-5.3 All external examiners are required to submit an annual report to the partner institution and University.
+5.3 All external examiners are required to submit an annual report to and the University.
+These will then be shared with partner institutions for action plans to be devised where appropriate.
 A standard proforma will be provided for this purpose.